stef-spee/blazing-resume/README.md

 In order to work on this project you need the following:

 ### DotNet
-Currently the project is build using .NET 7, so install the proper version [using this link](https://dotnet.microsoft.com/en-us/download) or alternatively you could use the following command:
+Currently the project is build using .NET 8 (8.0.201), so please download and install the proper version from [Microsoft's download page](https://dotnet.microsoft.com/en-us/download) or alternatively you could use the following command:

-	winget install Microsoft.DotNet.SDK.7
+	winget install Microsoft.DotNet.SDK.8

 ### QuestPDF.Preview
 We use the QuestPDF library to generate the resumé in PDF format, as you create templates using code its greatly recomended